Resveratrol Benefits for Heart Health: The French Paradox Compound That Actually Works (But Here’s What Studies Really Show)

 Red wine, resveratrol and the “French paradox”

 In 1992, Doctors Renaud and De Lorgeril showed in their research that the French had a lower risk of developing cardiovascular disease compared to the rest of central European people, despite increased intake of saturated fat in their diets.
-This phenomenon was dubbed the ‘French Paradox’ and was attributed to the highest level of consumption of red wine in France.

 The French Paradox